 Importantly, misstatements below these levels will not necessarily be evaluated as immaterial as we also take account of the nature of identified misstatements, and the particular circumstances of their occurrence, when evaluating their effect on the financial statements as a whole.

-We agreed with the Audit Committee that we would report to the committee all individual audit differences identified during the course of our audit in excess of £11,400.
-We also agreed to report differences below these thresholds that, in our view, warranted reporting on qualitative grounds.
-There were no misstatements identified during the course of our audit that were individually, or in aggregate, considered to be material in terms of their absolute monetary value or on qualitative grounds.
+We agreed with the Audit Committee that we would report to the committee all individual audit differences identified during the course of our audit in excess of £11,250 (2018: £9,500).
+We also agreed to report differences below these thresholds that, in our view, warranted reporting on qualitative grounds

 AN OVERVIEW OF THE SCOPE OF OUR AUDIT

-The Group has 11 subsidiaries, 8 of which were determined to be significant to the group and were subject to full scope audits for group purposes.
+The Group has 12 subsidiaries, 3 (2018: 3) of which were determined to be significant components to the Group alongside the parent entity and were subject to full scope audits.

-The remaining 1% of the total group assets is represented by 3 reporting components none of which contributed to the group’s revenue or profit before tax and none of which individually represented more than 1% of total group assets.
-For these residual components, we performed analytical reviews at an aggregated group level to reexamine our assessment that there were no significant risk of material mis-statement within these.
+The remaining 1% of the total Group assets is represented by 5 reporting components none of which contributed to the Group’s revenue or profit before tax and none of which individually represented more than 1% of total group assets.
+For these non significant components, BDO LLP performed analytical reviews at an aggregated Group level to re-examine our assessment that there were no significant risk of material misstatement within these.

 The directors are responsible for the other information.
-The other information comprises the information included in the annual report, other than the financial statements and our auditor’s report thereon.
+The other information comprises the information included in the annual report and financial statements 2019, other than the financial statements and our auditor’s report thereon.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
 We have nothing to report in this regard.